-Highlights - 2022 Budget & Three-Year Business Plan
+Highlights - 2022 Budget & Two-Year Financial Plan

 Pace's 2022 budget presented in Table 18 is balanced using RTA Sales Tax funding and federal discretionary fund programs, including coronavirus relief funding.
 Federal coronavirus relief funds (CARES and CRRSAA) are used as both operating revenue and public funding assistance.
-For 2023, the plan is also balanced using CARES and CRRSAA; however, that funding will be exhausted before the end of 2023 and Pace has not been allocated any of the ARP coronavirus relief funding the RTA received from FTA.
-As such, for 2023 Pace currently has a \$6.238 million shortfall in public funding needed to balance to expected revenue and expenses.
-In 2024, Pace expects to need \$62.058 million in additional funding to balance to estimated expenses; \$46.757 million of the \$62.058 million will be needed as systemgenerated revenue to meet Pace's 30.30% recovery ratio requirement.
+For 2023, the plan is also balanced using CARES and CRRSAA; however, that funding will be exhausted before the end of 2023.
+Pace expects to be allocated a portion of the ARP coronavirus relief funding the region received from FTA.
+Without that funding, Pace currently has a \$6.238 million shortfall in public funding needed to balance to expected expenses.
+In 2024, Pace expects to need \$62.058 million in additional funding to balance to estimated expenses; \$46.757 million of the \$62.058 million will be needed as system-generated revenue to meet Pace's 30.30% recovery ratio requirement.